Everything You Need To Know About NYC Buyer Closing Costs

 Are Buyer Closing Costs Tax Deductible?

-The short answer is no - most buyer closing costs are not tax deductible.
-Taxes such as the mansion tax and mortgage recording tax may be added to your cost basis and thus shield capital gains when you sell.
-Talk with your accountant to dig into specific closing costs and see how they apply to your situation.
+The short answer is no - most buyer closing costs are not deductible against income on your tax return.
+They can, however, be added to your cost basis and shield capital gains when you sell.
+Make sure to talk with your accountant to analyze your specific situation.

 How Can You Reduce NYC Buyer Closing Costs?